University of Florida Homepage

 Course Information

-Our Fall and Spring semesters meet in person, so you must be eligible for in-person classes, and you must not have any other classes scheduled during the course section times on one.uf.
+Our Spring semester will meet in person, so you must be eligible for in-person classes, and you must not have any other classes scheduled during the course section times on one.uf [Wednesdays, Period 8 – 10 (3:00 PM – 6:00 PM)].

 Internship and research projects may operate in-person, remotely, or in a hybrid format—check each project’s format before applying.

-If you accept an internship position, you can expect 5 hours per week of internship/research work and 2 hours per week of coursework.
+If you accept an internship position, you can expect 5 hours per week of internship or research work and 2 hours per week of coursework.

 Through our program, you will: